wiseman/mavelous/README.md

 Mavelous
 ========

-Mavelous is a browser-based ground control station (GCS) for drones/UAVs/micro air vehicles.
+Mavelous is an open source browser-based ground control station (GCS) for drones/UAVs/micro air vehicles.

-A few weeks ago this code was an ugly hack/proof of concept.
+Not long ago this code was an ugly hack/proof of concept.
 Hacker beware.

 Mavelous can be used with any vehicle that speaks the [MAVLink